0.8 C

 • Djurgården Island

-A green oasis that houses several museums, including the ABBA Museum, the open-air Skansen museum and zoo, and Gröna Lund amusement park.
+This green oasis is home to several museums, including the ABBA Museum, the open-air Skansen museum and zoo, and Gröna Lund amusement park.

 • The Modern Museum (Moderna Museet)